-Stormy Daniels arrives for Trump lawyer's hearing over seized documents
+Trump lawyer arrives in court for showdown over seized documents

-NEW YORK (Reuters) - Adult-film star Stormy Daniels arrived to watch a Monday court hearing over documents seized from U.S. President Donald Trump’s longtime personal lawyer, as part of a federal investigation that could cast a harsh light on Trump’s business and personal relationships.
+NEW YORK (Reuters) - U.S. President Donald Trump’s longtime personal lawyer arrived at a Manhattan court on Monday for a showdown over documents seized as part of a federal investigation that could cast a harsh light on Trump’s business and personal relationships.

-Daniels, whose real name is Stephanie Clifford, is entangled in a legal fight with Michael Cohen, the president’s lawyer, over a $130,000 payment made to her as part of a 2016 agreement to stop her discussing a sexual encounter she says she had with Trump a decade prior.
-She arrived at the hearing wearing a lavender-colored skirt and jacket.
+Adult-film star Stormy Daniels, who is entangled in a legal fight with Michael Cohen, the president’s lawyer, had been expected to attend the hearing.
+Cohen paid Daniels $130,000 in a 2016 agreement for her to keep quiet about a sexual encounter she says she had with Trump a decade prior.

+But her lawyer Michael Avenatti was seen entering the courtroom without Daniels, whose real name is Stephanie Clifford, on Monday afternoon.
+Soon afterwards, he exited and left in a car.

+“I think Michael Cohen is in a lot of trouble,” Avenatti told reporters outside the courthouse.
+Avenatti and Daniels are not parties in the court case.

 Cohen, Trump’s fiercely loyal and pugnacious lawyer, is in court to ask a judge to limit the ability of federal prosecutors to review the documents, seized from him last week.